maziac/DeZog/documentation/Usage.md

 #### Without a listfile

-If you don't setup any list file then you can still start z80-debug and it will work.
+If you don't setup any list file then you can still start DeZog and it will work.
 The internal disassembler [z80dismblr](https://github.com/maziac/z80dismblr) will be used for an on-the-fly disassembly.
 Whenever the program is stopped or after each step it checks if a disassembly (or asm/list source) at the current PC already exists.
 If not a short amount of memory is added to the disassembly.